Ordfin/Documentation/_includes/trading_mine/trading-mine.md

 Trading mines work similarly to <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.data_mine}}">data mines</a> in the sense that they provide the same kind of tools to structure the definitions of bots, including <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.process_definition}}">process definitions</a>, <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.product_definition}}">product definitions</a>, and <a data-toggle="tooltip" data-original-title="{{site.data.data_mine.plotter}}">plotters</a>.

-{% include important.html content="Changes made to trading mines shipping with the system may not be saved at the workspace level.
-If you wish to modify those hierarchies and use them in such modified versions, you need to clone them and modify the clone instead.
-To do this successfully, you need to learn more about [backups](suite-backups.html) and [clones](suite-clones.html)." %}

 <!--------------------------------------------- CONTENT ends -->